-Cognitive decline is a major issue for seniors, with 40% of people aged 65+ experiencing some form of memory impairment.² While there is no cure for diseases like dementia, there are ways to exercise your brain and increase your neuroplasticity.
-According to Riegle van West’s study, practicing poi for as little as two hours a week can improve your ability to sustain your attention.
-This is an important skill for every day functioning at any age, and is necessary in order to hold a conversation, drive a car, or even read this text.
-Sustained attention is particularly important for seniors, and an impairment in sustained attention is a significant predictor of performance on cognitive tests.
+Cognitive decline is a major issue for seniors, with 40% of people aged 65+ experiencing some form of memory impairment.³ While there is no cure for diseases like dementia, there are ways to exercise your brain that can help keep you sharp long into your later years.
+According to Riegle van West’s study, practicing poi for as little as two hours a week can improve your cognition, and more specifically the ability to sustain your attention.
+This is an important skill for every day functioning and is necessary in order to hold a conversation, drive a car, or even read this article.
 Neuroscientist Sir Richard Faull notes that “Practicing poi helps keep the brain alive.
 It’s stimulating.
 It’s fun.
 It requires complex actions that keep the body and mind engaged.
 Poi just might help delay the onset of diseases that strike in old age like dementia.”

 3. Improves Balance